achievements-app/psn-api/website/docs/authentication/authenticating-manually.md

 { "npsso": "<64 character token>" }
 ```

+If you see an error response, try using a different browser.

 ### Exchange your NPSSO token

 You can now obtain an access token and a refresh token using your NPSSO with the following function calls from this package.